Azure-Samples/azure-stack-edge-deploy-vms/README.md

 ---

-# Deploying VMs using the CLI and Python
+# Deploying VMs on your Azure Stack Edge device

-This sample shows how to create and manage a VM on your Azure Stack Edge device using Azure Command Line Interface (CLI) and Python.
+This repository has script/template samples that help you deploy VMs on your Azure Stack Edge device.

 <!--
 Guidelines on README format: https://review.docs.microsoft.com/help/onboard/admin/samples/concepts/readme-template?branch=master